SERLatBTH/CamJam-EduKit3-Workshop/README.md

 ## Building the robot

 ## Coding the robot
+When the coding workshop begins, have the Visual Studio Code open with the folder [workshop](./workshop).
+Right-click on [instruction-handout](/workshop/instructions-handout.md) and select `Open Preview`.
+Open [helloworld.py](/workshop/helloworld.py) as well.
+Rearrange so that the instructions and python file are viewed side by side.
+Also add a terminal for them to run the command.

+Let the participants follow the instruction handout until they have a working obstacle avoiding robot, when they are done let them write a conclusion report into [prototype-report](/workshop/prototype-report.md).

+When there are 10 to 5 minutes left of the workshop, get their attention and ask each group what was problematic and what their ideas for improvement are.
+Start with the groups that have completed the report, then confirm with the groups who didn't get that far.

 # TODO
 - The DesktopPi should open visual studio code on boot in the correct directory with all files.